|Hiding behind the cast iron facade at No. 14 West 23rd Street is Edith Wharton's birthplace|

 |Down the street, Numbers 18 and 20 still reveal portions of the original brownstone houses that lined West 23rd Street when Edith Wharton lived in No. 14 (white building second from left).|

--- many thanks to the intrepid researcher Laura Farrell for clearing up confusion as to street addresses!
+-- many thanks to the intrepid researcher Laura Farrell for research input

 non-credited photos taken by the author